Maternity package: Australia

 In Australia, the state of New South Wales began a program providing a baby bundle to the parents of every baby born from 1 January 2019.
 The bundle contains picture books, mats, a first aid kit, a sleeping bag, thermometers, and consumable child-care products such as cloths and wipes, with a total retail value of AU$300.

 Similarly, the state of Victoria began a baby bundle program starting from July 2019, for all first-time parents and carers.

 Canada

 In 2016, a program modeled on the Finnish baby box concept was launched in the northern territory of Nunavut, as a way of combatting its high infant mortality rate.

 England

 The Brighton and Hove City Council voted in 2024 to adopt a baby box programme for 100 newborns, making it the first city in England to adopt the baby box programme.
 The baby box programme was proposed by councilmembers Bruno De Oliveira and Joy Robinson.

+Wales

+The Welsh Labour government of Eluned Morgan launched the Baby Bundle programme in February 2026.
+Under the programme, new parents in deprived areas under the Flying Start programme are given a free, fully funded "baby bundle" which includes up to 6 months worth of clothing, blankets, bibs and muslin cloths, a thermometer, a playmat, and a bilingual book in the Welsh and English languages, as well as information booklets on parenting advice and parent support programmes.
+Parents in Flying Start areas are eligible for the programme, with limited places also offered to parents in need who live in the rest of the country.